sky-shift/skyshift/examples/slurm/slurm_README.md

-# Tutorial - Adding Slurm Clusters to SkyFlow
+# Tutorial - Adding Slurm Clusters to SkyShift

 ### 1. Creating a config file